pzsette/SubscriptionsManager/report.md

 Using **JaCoCo** we can verify that 100% coverage is achieved.
 The classes without logic were excluded from coverage measure, through configuration in the `pom.xml` file.
-More precisely were exclued the `Subscription` model class and the `SubscriptionManagerApp`, that contains the main method.
+More precisely were excluded the `Subscription` model class and the `SubscriptionManagerApp`, that contains the main method.

 To enable the 100% coverage the following profile is available: